 Marija Dalbello’s teaching and publications focus on the history of knowledge and history of the book applied to liminal phenomena and visuality.
-She has published on digital mediation, visual epistemology and immigrant literacies.
-She is the co-editor of Visible Writings: Cultures, Forms, Readings (2011) with Mary Shaw, and A History of Modern Librarianship: Constructing the Heritage of Western Cultures (2015) with Wayne Wiegand and Pamela Spence Richards.
+She has published on digital mediation, visual epistemology and immigrant literacies and co-edited five scholarly volumes.

 University of Toronto